traPtitech/traefik-forward-auth/README.md

 Further customization notes:

 - Allows "soft-auth" mode instead of the usual "auth" mode which forces authentication.
-    - Requests with our header will be passed with the user header, while other requests will also be passed through with empty user header value (the default user header value can be configured).
+    - Requests with our header will be passed with the user header, while other requests will also be passed through with empty user header value.
     - Requests to path `/_oauth/login` will be forcefully authenticated just like "auth" mode.
 - Now builds against traefik v3.
     - Rule syntax now follows those of traefik v3.